pycompression/xopen/README.rst

 when reading ``.gz`` files, so it is used both for reading and writing if it is available.

-This module has originally been developed as part of the `cutadapt tool <https://cutadapt.readthedocs.io/>`_ that is used in bioinformatics to manipulate sequencing data.
+This module has originally been developed as part of the `Cutadapt tool <https://cutadapt.readthedocs.io/>`_ that is used in bioinformatics to manipulate sequencing data.
 It has been in successful use within that software for a few years.

-``xopen`` is compatible with Python versions 3.4 to 3.8.
+``xopen`` is compatible with Python versions 3.5 to 3.8.

 Usage